Fierce exchanges over Gaza killings

 Two further deaths were reported on Tuesday, but despite fears of renewed violence, calm mostly prevailed as the dead were buried.

-Monday and Tuesday were the culmination of a six-week protest called the "Great March of Return".
+Monday and Tuesday's events came after a six-week protest called the "Great March of Return".

-Monday was the anniversary of the creation of Israel while Tuesday marks the day Palestinians call "Nakba", or "catastrophe", which commemorates the more than 700,000 Palestinians who fled or were expelled from their homes following its foundation.
+Monday was the anniversary of the creation of Israel while Tuesday marks the day Palestinians call "Nakba", or "catastrophe", which commemorates the more than 700,000 Palestinians who fled or were expelled from their homes in the war which followed its foundation.

 Monday also marked the opening of the US embassy in Jerusalem, a move that has incensed Palestinians.